ajsingh273/site/_posts/2015-06-01-export-concepts.md

 img: assets/stuff/export-sleak.jpg
 ---

-Many meetings, mockups, and changes of platforms.
-Eventually Salesforce (SFDC) was implemented.
+Many iterations and changes of platforms.
+Eventually Salesforce CRM was implemented.
 These were some early ideas:

 ![export sleak]({{ site.baseurl }}/assets/stuff/export-sleak.jpg)